sveltejs/kit/documentation/docs/13-configuration.md

 - `parameter` — query parameter name to use for passing the intended method value
 - `allowed` - array of HTTP methods that can be used when overriding the original request method

+### outDir

+The directory that SvelteKit writes files to during `dev` and `build`.
+You should exclude this directory from version control.

 ### package